Chubtato/raganet/README.md

 # RagaNet

 Uses InceptionTime to implement Time Series classification for Ragas (Indian classical music scales).

+A link to our posterboard of our project is available here: https://guitar.ucsd.edu/cosmos9/images/2/2a/RagaNet_3.pdf

+A link to a presentation of our project is available here: https://guitar.ucsd.edu/cosmos9/images/b/b0/Presentation-Gananet.pdf

 We used raga tracks from the following YouTube videos to train and test our model:
 Bhimpalasi: https://www.youtube.com/playlist?list=PL4_-RevKfOhqT0V2rqyqsCoYNjJ8jKJEq
 Desh: https://www.youtube.com/playlist?list=PL4_-RevKfOhrL4TpWkY7-bcx2J62lwCCE